dhairya-quash/TEST-REPO/frontend/Readme.md

 ## Getting Started

-## Note
+### Note

 > Quash Dashboard has a dependency on backend for providing the neccesary actions and data to go beyond the signin and signup page.
-So in order to view any changes that you make in the dashboard, you need a working backend for it.
-To do so, please setup max backend by referring the [Backend Setup](../backend)
+So in order to use the dashboard or view any changes that you make in the dashboard, you need a working backend for it.
+To do so, please setup max backend by referring to the [Backend Setup](../backend)

 ### Prerequisites